Monitoring your Cash Flow

 - If you’d like to choose this option, you can download the spreadsheet here.
 Be sure to only key into the pink boxes, and start a new version regularly so you are consistently looking 90 days ahead.

-Option 2 – Fluidly Lite
+Option 2 – Xero Analytics Plus

 - No duplication of effort between Excel and your bookkeeping system, reducing the risk of errors and requiring little extra time.